August 25, 2009

 At the back side of the house is the blue one, with elements of the universe, such as the sea, the stars, the heavens (as in the next picture).

 In 2000 the site was declared a monument (Patrimoine National du XXième siècle, 20th century national heritage).
 From 2007 on it was owned by the Association of Perche communities, that takes care of the premises.
-The site is also member of the Chateaux de France organisation.
+The site is also member of the Chateaux de France organization.

 In 2018, sculptor Jessica Straus from Boston, USA, visited the site and met Hurfane, who at that time was in her early 90s.
 Jessica wrote an impression of the site in her weblog Quirk (see documentation) and she was clearly impressed by the mosaic work in blue on the back of the house, which reminded her: